-- HDMI source equipment such as a media player, video game console, PC, or set-top box. - A Gigabit Ethernet network switch with jumbo frame support is required for multi-unit configurations.
+- HDMI or USB-C source equipment such as media players, video game consoles, PCs, or set-top boxes. - A Gigabit Ethernet network switch with jumbo frame support is required for multi-unit configurations.
 (8K jumbo frames are strongly recommended.) - A Gigabit Ethernet switch with "IGMP snooping" enabled is required for multicast support. - The use of Premium High Speed HDMI cables, and industry standard Cat.6, Cat.6A, or Cat.7 Ethernet cable is highly recommended.